top of page

 • Grammar and genre-specific tips for avoiding traps and making AD language work smarter

-• What to expect when working in AD for the screen
+• What to expect when working in AD for the screen; current and developing trends

 Advanced AD: Live & Theatrical Performance - Coming Soon